Unemployment Fraud Can Cost You — Here's How to Stop It

 How does unemployment fraud occur?

-Unemployment fraud could be committed by employers, or it could be committed by people claiming benefits to which they are not actually entitled.
-This includes workers who steal benefits when they shouldn't be eligible for them.
+Unemployment fraud could be committed by employers or by people claiming benefits to which they are not actually entitled.
+This includes workers who steal benefits when they shouldn't be eligible.
 Unemployment fraud could involve stolen identities, which means a scammer has claimed benefits under someone else's name.

 It's important to know all the different kinds of unemployment fraud, as any type of fraud against the system can have consequences.